About Alphaville

 Catherine Fowler (University of Otago)

-Mattias Frey (University of Kent)
+Mattias Frey (City, University of London)

 Conn Holohan (National University of Ireland, Galway)